emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

    <img src="./assets/kafka_consumer/setup2.png" alt="setup2" style="zoom:67%;" />

 6. In **Bridge Role** field, select **Producer** or **Consumer**.
+Click the corresponding tabs for configuration of each role.

    :::: tabs type:card

-   ::: tab Configure in Producer role
+   ::: tab Configure as Producer Role

-   - Fill the required fields (marked with an asterisk).
+   - Fill in the required fields (marked with an asterisk).
    - Input a name for the data bridge.
-Note: It should be a combination of upper/lower case letters or numbers.
+Note: It should be a combination of upper/lower case letters and numbers.
    - Input the connection information.
 Input **127.0.0.1:9092** for the **Bootstrap Hosts**.
 For the other fields set as the actual condition.
-   - **Source MQTT Topic**: The MQTT topics to create the data bridge for.
-Here we will input `t/#`, indicating all MQTT messages matching this topic will be sent to Kafka.
-You can also leave it blank, and create a rule to specify data to be sent to Kafka.
+   - **Source MQTT Topic**: Set the MQTT topics to create the data bridge.
+In this example, it is set to `t/#`, indicating all MQTT messages matching this topic will be sent to Kafka.
+You can also leave it blank, and create a [rule] to specify data to be sent to Kafka.
    - **Kafka Topic Name**: Input the Kafka topics we created before, that is, the  `testtopic-in`.
 Note: Variables are not supported here.
    - **Message Key**: Kafka message key.
 Insert a string here, either a plain string or a string containing placeholders (${var}).
    - **Message Value**: Kafka message value.
 Insert a string here, either a plain string or a string containing placeholders (${var}).